 Prior to his work at Randolph, Mac taught for a decade at Lorton Station Elementary School in the highly-rated Fairfax County Schools, where he taught gifted and talented fifth-graders.
 His curriculum at Lorton Station included trebuchet tosses, water-powered rockets, geocaching, atlatl (spear-thrower) competitions, and a global awareness technology contest.
 Not limited to innovative STEM lessons, his students also enjoyed imaginative and engaging humanities studies, including designing and running ancient Roman and Greek feasts, a medieval fair, a beat poetry café, and a Toastmasters competition.

-Mr. McDermott holds a Master’s degree in education from Temple University, whence he also earned his B. A. in English with concentrations in literary and dramatic criticism.
+Mac holds a Master’s degree in education from Temple University, where he also earned his B. A. in English with concentrations in literary and dramatic criticism.
 He has continued to pursue his own education through graduate coursework about teaching the gifted, acting and improvisation classes, and work in the DC-Arlington MakerSpace TechShop.
+He is also enrolled in a stick welding course at the North Montco Technical Career Center.
 In addition to his Elementary Education teaching certification, he also holds a state Advanced Academics Endorsement, an accreditation requiring graduate work focused on gifted education as well as a number of years of classroom experience teaching high ability students.